YitengZhou/Fitness-Jungle/Portfolio/System_Design.md

 - [**e.
 Details of the communication protocols in use**](#e.-Details-of-the-communication-protocols-in-use)
   - [API Design](#API-Design)
 - [**f.
 Details of the data persistence mechanisms in use**](#f.-Details-of-the-data-persistence-mechanisms-in-use)

 - [**g.
 Details of web technologies in use**](#g.-Details-of-web-technologies-in-use)
   - [Web client](#Web-client)
   - [Web server ](#Web-server)

-## Design thinking
+## Introduction

 <p align="center">
 <img src="Images/design/designThinking.jpg" width = 50%>
 </p>
 <b><p align= "center">Figure 1: Brainstorming during design thinking</p></b>

-We started the project by brainstorming some ideas for an innovative internet-enabled product that will span Desktop, Web and Internet of Things devices.
-Some of the initial ideas were really rough such as, academics, health, entertainment, sports and fitness as seen in the post-it notes in figure 1.
-We concluded that fitness aspect was what we are all interested in and would starting brainstorming on a product that will span all three aspects.
+The team started the project with brainstorming ideas for an innovative internet-enabled product that will span Desktop, Web and Internet of Things devices.
+Some of the initial ideas on the areas to provide value in include academics, health, entertainment, sports and fitness as seen in the post-it notes in Figure 1.
+We concluded that fitness is what we are all interested in and started brainstorming on a product that will span the three platforms.
+A trend that we realised is that obesity is becoming a serious issue with the steady growth of the economy and the rising standard of living.
+There are existing solutions in the wearable technology market, and they take the form of step tracking apps.
+However, the problem with these apps is that they lack elements to keep users engaged on them.
+They are usually no more than statistical tools for users to monitor their stepping activity.

-Following that, we decided that our problem area will be to encourage people to maintain an active lifestyle by walking or running regularly.
-Our stakeholders will therefore be people who are interested to maintaining an active lifestyle, hereafter known as the users, and the developers or administrators of the product.
+To contribute to this rising issue, we decided that our problem area will be to encourage people to maintain an active lifestyle by walking or running regularly.
+To achieve this, we will be adding elements of gamification to keep people engaged.
+Our stakeholders will therefore be people who are interested in maintaining an active lifestyle, hereafter known as the users, and the developers or administrators of the product.
 We will go on to draft product requirements based on this objective and the two groups of stakeholders.

 ## a.
 Architecture of the system